Category Archives: Knowing Jesus

 • “The Son is the radiance of God’s glory and the exact representation of his beingsustaining all things by his powerful word.
 After he had provided purification for sins, he sat down at the right hand of the Majesty in heaven.”

-When I gaze upon the beauty of the LORD and see Jesus it renews my hope in this dark time.
+When I gaze upon the beauty of the LORD and see Jesus it renews my hope, especially in the dark times of life.
 Remembering the beauty of the heart and character of God brings a sense of peace and inner calm.

-I can become preoccupied with the fear of the pandemic; the hatred and pride in political controversy; and the grievous injustice of racism.
+I can become preoccupied with the ugly things of life like: the hatred and pride in political controversy; the abuse of children; the greed and competitiveness of mankind; the grievous injustice of racism, to mention a few.
 Focusing on the truths of the beauty of the LORD in Jesus produces faith and courage in me to move forward and not be enslaved by fear, depression and hatred.
 I can move forward with hope and faith to become a part of His beauty as I build into others and into my spirit.

 Take some time and reflect on the beauty of the Lord that you see in Jesus, let it refresh your heart, faith and way of living.